Mamuno Monument

 The Mamuno monument also known as Kangumene rock engravings is a historical site in Botswana located north west of the border post called Mamuno border which enters Namibia in a district called Ghanzi district.

-There are so many different engravings at Mamuno ranging from print outs to geometrical designs.
+There are many different engravings at Mamuno ranging from print outs to geometrical designs.
 Types of print out include the animals and human prints on stone walls.